richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 }
 {% endhighlight %}

-In this case when the map component calls 'execute', the command keeps a reference to the map object.
-The command exposes an 'zoom' method which will then adjust the zoom level on the map accordingly.
+In this case when the map component calls 'execute' the command keeps a reference to the map object.
+The command exposes a 'zoom' method which will then adjust the zoom level on the map accordingly.

 This is a simple example, how about something more interesting?